EMV Credit Card Processing FAQ

 How does an EMV card work?

-An EMV card works with a payment acceptance device that can support such cards.
+An EMV card works with a payment acceptance device supporting such cards.
 It uses a few steps:

 1. The customer will insert one’s EMV credit card into the reader.
 The chip must enter the inside part of the device.